Jaipur Weekend Shopping

 Therefore, it is not surprising that the State of Rajasthan attracts the maximum tourists to India.

-Amer and Jaigargh forts
+Amer and Jaigarh forts

 One of the best parts of the 5 hour journey from Delhi is the entry into Jaipur.
-Veering through the Aravali foothills, you take a turn and suddenly see the majestic Amer and Jaigargh forts atop a hill.
+Veering through the Aravali foothills, you take a turn and suddenly see the majestic Amer and Jaigarh forts atop a hill.
 The dusty brown foothills descend into a large blue man-made Man Sagar Lake.
 The sparkling white Jai Mahal palace right in the centre is a rare sight to behold.

 Art and Craft in Jaipur